Thomas Pheasant

 Thomas Pheasant (born 1955) is an American interior designer based in Washington, D.C.
-He is known for his design studio and collaborations with furniture brands like Baker and McGuire Furniture.
+He founded Thomas Pheasant Studios and has collaborated with furniture brands like Baker and McGuire Furniture.

 Early life and education

 Thomas Pheasant was born in Washington, D.C. in 1955, and raised in Adelphi, Maryland.
 He attended the University of Maryland, where he initially studied architecture before switching to interior design.
 During his studies, Pheasant gained early professional experience working as an assistant to designer Victor Shagari for four years.

 Career

 Pheasant was named "Dean of American Design" by Architectural Digest (US edition) in 2005 and received an award from Andrew Martin International.
 He was reportedly the first American designer to exhibit at the Pavilion des Antiquaires et des Beaux Arts in Paris.
-In 2012, the Blair House Restoration Fund commissioned Pheasant to refresh areas of the Blair House interior.
+In 2012, Pheasant was hired by the Blair House Restoration Fund to refresh the interior and design portions of the Blair House, the official guest residence of the United States President.